JuliaClimate/Notebooks/page/index.md

 \label{contents}

-Listed notebooks mostly come from the `examples` section of a Julia package.
+The notebooks mostly come from the `examples` section of a Julia package.
 A few more are provided in [this folder](https://github.com/JuliaClimate/Notebooks/tree/master/tutorials).

 - Data Products / [OceanStateEstimation.jl](#ocean-state-estimation) examples
 - Data Products / [OceanRobots.jl](#ocean-robots) examples